wpswings/woo-gift-cards-lite/readme.txt

 == Description ==

 **SELL GIFT CARDS ON THE WORDPRESS WEBSITE WITH ONE OF THE HIGHEST-RATED PLUGINS.
 GET WOOCOMMERCE GIFT CARDS SOLUTION TO CREATE, REDEEM AND MANAGE DIGITAL GIFT COUPONS.
-CUSTOMIZE CARDS, USE PREDEFINED TEMPLATES, AND SHARE GIFT VOUCHERS VIA EMAIL, OR DOWNLOADABLE PDF.**
+CUSTOMIZE CARDS, USE PREDEFINED TEMPLATES, AND SHARE GIFT VOUCHERS VIA EMAIL..**

 Ultimate Gift Cards for WooCommerce plugin allows you to create, sell, and manage digital & physical gift cards at your eCommerce store.
 Customers can purchase these cards and send them to anyone by email or shipping.
 The recipients can redeem the gift coupons to shop at your store.
 They can also use cards as gift vouchers.

 Moreover, the gifting portal allows you to scan, redeem, recharge, and fetch all types of gift cards created with our [**Gift Cards for WooCommerce**](https://wpswings.com/product/gift-cards-for-woocommerce-pro/?utm_source=wpswings-giftcards-pro&utm_medium=giftcards-org-page&utm_campaign=giftcards-pro) plugin.

-You can offer two digital gift card delivery methods to users: Email and Downloadable PDFs.
+You can offer an email-to-the-recipient option as the digital gift card delivery method.

 [youtube https://www.youtube.com/watch?v=YgPLO8HDGtc&w=560&h=315&rel=0]